Dancing Girl (prehistoric sculpture)

-Dancing Girl is a prehistoric bronze sculpture made in lost-wax casting about c.
-2300–1751 BC in the Indus Valley Civilisation city of Mohenjo-daro (in modern-day Pakistan), which was one of the earliest cities.
+The Dancing Girl is a bronze sculpture made in lost-wax casting around c.
+2300–1750 BC in the Indus Valley Civilisation city of Mohenjo-daro (in modern-day Pakistan), which was one of the earliest cities.
 The statue is 10.5 cm tall, and depicts a nude young woman or girl with stylized ornaments, standing in a confident, naturalistic pose.
 Dancing Girl is highly regarded as a work of art.

 The statue was excavated by British archaeologist Ernest Mackay in the "HR area" of Mohenjo-daro in 1926.
 It is now in the National Museum, New Delhi, having been allocated to India at the Partition of India in 1947.

 History

 After excavation at Mohenjo-daro in 1926, this and the other finds were initially deposited in the Lahore Museum, but later moved to the Archaeological Survey of India headquarters at New Delhi, where a new "Central Imperial Museum" was being planned for the new capital of the British Raj, in which at least a selection would be displayed.
 It became apparent that Indian independence was approaching, but the Partition of India was not anticipated until late in the process.

 The new Pakistani authorities requested the return of the Mohenjo-daro pieces excavated on their territory, but the Indian authorities refused.
 Eventually an agreement was reached, whereby the finds, totalling some 12,000 objects (most sherds of pottery), were split equally between the countries; in some cases this was taken very literally, with some necklaces and girdles having their beads separated into two piles.
 In the case of the "two most celebrated sculpted figures", Pakistan asked for and received the so-called Priest-King figure, while India retained the much smaller Dancing Girl.

 Despite the division of the Mohenjo-daro finds having been agreed by the two governments at partition, some Pakistani politicians have subsequently demanded that the Dancing Girl be returned to Pakistan.

 In 2016, a Pakistani barrister, Javed Iqbal Jaffery, petitioned the Lahore High Court for the return of the statue, claiming that it had been "taken from Pakistan 60 years ago on the request of the National Arts Council in Delhi but never returned".
 According to him, the Dancing Girl was to Pakistan what Da Vinci's Mona Lisa was to Europe.
 However, no public request to India has been made by the Pakistani government.